 One of the key advantages to borrowing against your home’s equity is the ability to deduct the interest you pay.

-Basically, if you pay $5,000 in interest on your home equity loan, your taxable income is reduced by that amount.
+Generally, if you itemize your deductions on Schedule A and pay $5,000 in interest on your home equity loan, your taxable income is reduced by that amount.
 Credit cards, car loans and other types of personal loans do not offer this tax benefit.

 Applying for a home equity line of credit means you always have ready access to money.
 This can be helpful in the event of an emergency, such as a job loss or serious illness.